zhaoguanchen/interview/amazon/oa/oa.md

 ## the maximum subarray length with a product of 1.

+given an array consisting of only 1 and -1, return the max length of the subarray such that the product of all elements in said subarray is 1 https://leetcode.com/discuss/interview-question/1655441/amazon-oa

 A question about Amazon student badges but ultimately the problem was given an arr of -1 or 1, return the maximum subarray length with a product of 1.
 The array is of size 2 and above and only contains -1 and 1 e.g arr = [-1,-1,1,1,-1], return 4, since index 0 to 3 have the max length with product equal to 1